aliang8/Bomberman/README.md

 Started working on AI and fixing sprites problems and creating gameplay

+Anthony 5/22/16

+-Finished the character collision with the bricks

+-Working on creating the bomb, slight setback because don't know how to remove background

 Matthew 5/23/16

 Merged devBranch stuff with master for demo